trigaten/Learn_Prompting/docs/basics/roles.md

 // highlight-end
 ```

-It adds a little more detail, goes a bit more in depth.

-Now let's go a step further and make it assume the role
-of a writer for the Michilen guide:
+We can see that it adds more detail and goes a bit more in depth.
+Now let's go a step further and make it assume the role of a writer for the Michelin guide:

 ```text
 You are a food critic writing for the Michelin Guide.
 Write a review of [random pizza place].